wzhstat/Reaction-Condition-Selector/README.md

 # Training D-MPNN Model
 ## Step 0
 Please first download the Cluster Predictor program from GitHub.
-It contains some of the data and the code needed to replicate the work, and the pre-trained model: <br>
+It contains some of the data,the pre-trained model and the code needed to replicate the work. : <br>
 ```
 git clone https://github.com/wzhstat/Reaction-Condition-Selector.git
 cd ./Reaction-Condition-Selector